Anku5hk/Programmers_guide_to_Python/book.md

   # or without using property decorator, just pass the functions to property function, example below
   # my_var = property(my_getter, my_setter, my_deleter)
-  # thats it, my_var will have getter, setter, deleter methods
+  # that's it, my_var will have getter, setter, deleter methods

 # '__my_var3' is a private variable and 'my_var' is the variable that can be
 # used to modify '__my_var3' from outside the class

 some_instance = MyClass()
 print(some_instance.__dict__) # {'my_var1': 10, '_my_var2': 20, '_MyClass__my_var3': 30, '_MyClass__my_var4': 40}

 # access using the property variables by <VAR_NAME>, calls the getter method
 print(some_instance.my_var) # Getter method called # 30
 print(some_instance.some_var) # 40
-# alter thier values using '=' operator, calls the setter method
+# alter their values using '=' operator, calls the setter method
 some_instance.my_var = 50 # Setter method called
 print(some_instance.my_var) # 50
 # remove the variables